Daniel-KM/Omeka-S-module-Access/README.md

 individually, the module [Guest] will be needed to manage the requests.
 The public part can be managed easily via the module [Blocks Disposition], or directly in the theme.

+The module is compatible with the module [Statistics].
+It is important to redirect download urls to the module (see below config of ".htaccess").

 ### Incompatibility